ncatlab/nlab-content/pages/1/0/6/3/3601/content.md

 In pure state quantum mechanics, physical states are encoded as vectors in a [[Hilbert space]].
 Often Dirac "bra-ket" notation is used to represent such vectors, where $|\psi\rangle$ represents a state and $\langle \psi |$ represents its linear adjoint.
 State evolutions are expressed as unitary maps.
 Self-adjoint operators represent physical quantities such such as position and [[momentum]] and are called observables.
 Measurements are expressed as sets of projectors onto the eigenvectors of an observable.

 In mixed state quantum mechanics, physical states are represented as density operators $\rho$, state evolution as maps of the form $\rho \mapsto U^\dagger \rho U$ for unitary maps $U$, and measurements are positive operator-valued measures (POVM's).
 There is a natural embedding of pure state quantum mechanics into the mixed state picture.
+Another way to approach this is through the use of [[quantum channels]] which can be used to describe the exchange of [[information]].
 (TODO: show this)

 ### Entanglement